ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.backitup/README.md

 * For using the MySql backup of MariaDB systems mysqldump must be installed on the system
     - `sudo apt install mariadb-client`

+* To use the sqlite3 backup, sqlite3 must be installed on the system.
+    - `sudo apt install sqlite3`

 * To use the PostgreSQL backup, mysqldump must be installed on the system
      - [Installation instructions PostgreSQL](https://www.postgresql.org/download/linux/debian/)